EmbySupport/Emby.Docs/Google-Drive.md

 ![googledrive1j.png](images/plugins/googledrive1j.png)

-Select applicate type of “Other” and name this “Emby”.
+Select application type of “Other” and name this “Emby”.
 Press the “Create” button.

 You should now have your Client ID & client secret codes.